 But if you lived in Malaysia, you'd realise how tough it is to be a movie fan.
 How hard it is to find good stuff to watch.
 How frustrating it is to see what's showing at the cinemas.
-How I'd wish some of the films I've heard about would make its way here.
+How I'd wish some of t

 Malaysian cinema suffers from a severe lack of quality movies to turn to.
 There are two main reasons for this: censorship and lack of commitment from local film distributors.